 As a rule, Capital Gains Tax is chargeable if you 'dispose of' chattels for £6,000 (or more) and it produces a financial gain.

-You might need to work out the gain to determine whether Capital Gains Tax is due on these common chattels or personal possessions:
+You may need to calculate the gain to determine whether tax will be due on these common personal possessions that businesses sell or give away: